sathviiiii/aiml/README.md

 - Railway
 - Vercel (with adaptation for serverless if needed)

-Ensure to configure your `.env` in deployment settings.
+Ensure to configure your `.env` variables in the deployment settings.

 ---